TruthScan vs. Decopy AI Image Detector: Which Detects AI Images Better in 2026?

 Decopy AI started as a text-focused tool — detecting AI-generated essays, blogs, and articles — but it’s been steadily expanding into image detection as the need for visual verification grows.

-TruthScan vs. Decopy AI: Image Detection
+TruthScan vs. Decopy AI Image Detector: Test Results

 Test #1